 Many people might extend this sentiment to the holidays.
-While some see it as a time to gather and celebrate with community and family, others might feel a desire to catch up on much-needed downtime and just be alone.
+While some see it as a time to gather and celebrate with community and family, others might find the frenzy of family holidays unbearable, and instead feel a desire to catch up on much-needed downtime and just be alone.

-The decision to spend the holidays solo can be controversial.
+Yes, the decision to spend the holidays solo can be controversial.
 You may have relatives that are looking forward to seeing you.
 You may feel pressure to spend time with your partner’s family.
-You may even want to spend time with your family but lack the resources to see them.

-Matt Dominianni, a professional game designer, says last Christmas was his best ever.
-He spent the whole day alone playing video games.
+Matt Dominianni, a professional game designer, recalls one Christmas he spent partly by himself was among his most enjoyable.
+He spent the whole day playing video games.
 For dinner that night, he had Chinese food with some Jewish friends.

 For years he spent the holidays with his partner’s family, but says he never really fit in.
 He considers himself more of an introvert and never enjoyed the consumer aspects of gifts.